Skip to content

 [name@server]$ sudo apt-get dist-upgrade -y

-Next install ZFS.
+Next, install ZFS.

 [name@server]$ sudo apt-get install zfsutils-linux